ghall89/AutoDock/README.md

 3. Wait for package dependencies to download
 4. From the menubar, go to `Product → Archive`
 5. When archive is complete, click `Distribute App` and select `Direct Distribution`, `Debug`, or `Custom` and follow the prompts

+## Troubleshooting

+Before submitting an issue, please check if your issue is described here.

+### AutoDock doesn't show/hide the Dock as expected

+It's likely AutoDock doesn't have permission to update the Dock's settings.
+Go to System Settings, navigate to Privacy & Security > Automation > AutoDock, and ensure the toggle for System Events is turned on, then quit and re-open AutoDock.

 ## Dependencies